 While her upcoming promotion to manager seemed to fit in the conventional sense of getting ahead, the CPA job meant that she worked long hours, spent more time with her computer than with people, and was stuck in the office for 12 hours at a time.
 After making a list of possibilities, Laurel became excited about exploring the career change idea of becoming a real estate agent.
 Flexible hours, meeting new people every day, playing matchmaker with homes, and hosting open houses all aligned with her criteria for happiness perfectly.
 With that clarity, the requirement to study for a license did not seem so daunting.
 With the change of careers, Laurel has since built quite a following as a real estate agent, with most of her business coming from referrals.

-Ready to find your dream job?
-Hire a TopResume writer today!
+Ready to write the next chapter of your career?
+Hire a TopResume professional resume writer today!